-Hartzman International Conference Travel Award
+Hartzman International Travel Award

 The Hartzman family and the Dean’s Office in the School of Education are generously providing funding for graduate students to present their own original work/research at international conferences.

-Graduate Student International Summer Research or Residency Award
+International Summer Research or Residency Award

 Allowable expenses for this award include: transportation, lodging, and other anticipated research or residency costs.
 The funds will be awarded to students as a scholarship award.
 Award recipients are required to purchase UW-Madison international health insurance offered by Cultural Insurance Services International (CISI).
 The cost of the insurance should be included as a line-item in the budget.
 Information on enrolling in the program can be found on the UW Madison Risk Management website.
 Additionally, all travel expenses must be made in accordance with UW-Madison travel policies.

 The Global Engagement Office (GEO) seeks to highlight the work of graduate students in the arts, education, and health through two key events.
 During the fall semester, the GEO hosts a poster fair and gallery walk where graduate students are encouraged to share research and art with a global-focus (broadly defined).
 Spring semester, a half-day symposium is held to hear presentations from peers, visiting scholars and faculty.
 Participants are encouraged to present research at any stage, and discuss artistic endeavors that are in process or completed.
 Click here to see past poster fair submissions.